-The Grand Rapids Police Department is not currently accepting applications for the position of police officer.
+The Grand Rapids Police Department is currently recruiting qualified men and women for the position of police officer

 Check out the Department's Facebook Page